treeverse/lakeFS/docs/architecture/sizing-guide.md

 ### Random reads

-This test generates random read requests to lakeFS, in a given commit. paths are requested randomly from a file containing a set of preconfigured (and existing) paths.
+This test generates random read requests to lakeFS, in a given commit.
+Paths are requested randomly from a file containing a set of preconfigured (and existing) paths.

 **command executed:**